 Irish moss is a springy, green plant.
-It is not to be confused with Chrondus crispus,a red algae of the same name that grows on the Atlantic coasts.
-In fact, it is not even a true moss, but is part of the Carnation family.
-With a mature height of 2-4 inches tall, it is an easy choice for ground cover.
-Sagina sublulata is a spreading plant that produces tiny white blooms in late spring and summer.
+It is not to be confused with Chrondus Crispus, red algae of the same name that grows on the Atlantic coasts.
+In fact, it is not even a real moss but is part of the Carnation family.
+It is a spreading plant that produces tiny white blooms in late spring and summer.
 It can grow in lumpy formations that are easily cut out if desired.
 It can be used as a surprising turf replacement, for edging on paths, rock walls, and between paving stones, and as a component in decorating.
-This plant needs partial shade to grow.
-It flourishes in zones 3-9 depending on the variety.
-One such variety, subulata 'Aurea', or Scotch Moss, is a bright yellow green with tiny white blooms.
-Irish Moss can be propagated by taking cuttings and placing them in the desired area.
-Gardeners may also acquire seeds.
-These should be scattered on the soil, as they need sunlight to germinate, and take about 5-6 weeks to grow.
-Plugs or cuttings from mature plants will spread easily and rapidly.
-Irish Moss is a native of Europe and thrives in sandy or clay soil, so long as it receives enough water.
-In the heat of summer this plant sometimes turns brown, but can be revived by cooler weather and sufficient water in the fall.
-Irish Moss can often used to create a 'fairy' like appearance in containers because of its tiny flowers and delicate appearance.
-On rock walls or between secluded garden paths, Irish Moss creates a deep green palate on which other plants display their beauty.
-It is a low-maintenance plant that adds a peaceful, almost magical appearance to yards and gardens.
+One such variety, subulata 'Aurea,' or Scotch Moss, is a bright yellow-green with tiny white blooms.